tudocomp/tudocomp/www/pages/gsoc.md

 Given the suffix array and the longest common prefix array, we can find the number of occurrences of a substring in the text by looking at both arrays.
-A naive approach would store all substrings of a certain length occurring at least twice in a priority queue, with its cost fuction value as its key.
+A naive approach would store all substrings of a certain length occurring at least twice in a priority queue, with its cost function value as its key.
 We take the root (i.e., the best substring w.r.t.\ the cost function) from the heap, substitute its occurrences and update the suffix array and longest common prefix array.
 There is a similar method called ``greedy off-line textual substitution'' that considers all non-overlapping occurrences.